Quantum Materials Science Laboratory

 Education and Research Activities in the Laboratory

-By controlling molecular alignment and crystal growth, we are aiming to realize organic lasers and efficient organic solar cells.
+By controlling molecular alignment and crystal growth, we develop efficient light-emitting materials such as nanowires, microrings and microdots specifically aiming to realize organic lasers.

-We are working on the optical functionality of nanostructured materials such as environment-conscious nanoparticles and impurity-doped nanoparticles.
+We are working on optical functionality of nanostructured materials such as environment-conscious nanoparticles and impurity-doped nanoparticles.

 Explanatory Pictures of Research Activities